gamesbook/protograf/docs/source/hexagonal_grids.rst

       It has the following properties that differ from the defaults:

       - *x* and *y* are used to set the upper-left corner of the grid
-      - *height* sets the side-to-side height of a hexagon in the grid
+      - *height* - side-to-side height of a hexagon in the grid
-      - *sides* sets the number of hexagons running along each "edge" of the grid - there are six sides in all
+      - *sides* - number of hexagons running along each "edge" of the grid - there are six sides in all
-      - *fill* - sets the color used for area of each hexagon in the grid
+      - *fill* - color used for area of each hexagon in the grid
       - *hex_layout* is set to ``circle`` to create the circular effect

 ===== ======